-- Vacant and Zoned Remaining Land in Town
+- Vacant and Zoned Land Remaining in Town

-- Eastern Corridor buildout
+- Eastern Corridor Subarea build-out

-- South St. Vrain buildout
+- South St. Vrain Subarea build-out

-- Apple Valley buildout
+- Apple Valley Subarea build-out

-Vacant and Zoned Remaining Land in Town
+Vacant and Zoned Land Remaining in Town

-In order to evaluate the Town's short-term fiscal balance, an initial analysis was completed to show the fiscal impact of the Town's buildout under current zoning.
-Table 3-2 summarizes the Town's remaining vacant land by zoning category and the potential level of development that could occur at buildout.
-Based on this level of expected development, Table 3-3 shows the potential revenue that could be generated for the Town.
+In order to evaluate the Town's short-term fiscal balance, an initial analysis was completed to show the fiscal impact of the Town's build-out under current zoning.
+Table 3-2 summarizes the Town's remaining vacant land by zoning category and the potential level of development that could occur at build-out.
+Based on this level of potential development, Table 3-3 shows the revenue that could be generated for the Town.

-Table 3-2 Potential Development - Town Buildout
+Table 3-2 Potential Development - Town Build-out